wanted2/caineng.in/www/_posts/2021-06-07-never-let-the-boss-surprised.md

 ## Introduction: On the need of a man with high self-esteem
 At the beginning of a project, the PM must select the best personnel for the team by cooperating with the functional managers.
 Besides personal characteristics such as _technical skills, political sensitivity, problem or goal orientation_, another aspect which is usually expected to be found in the team member is __high self-esteem__.
-That translates into Japanese as "自尊心" or into Vietnamese as "lòng tu tôn."
+That translates into Japanese language as "自尊心" or into Vietnamese as "lòng tu tôn."

 In practice, there are two signs of lack of self-esteem:

-* The members fear their own errors and try to hide the troubles from the eyes of the PM.
+* The members worry about their own errors and try to hide the troubles from the eyes of the PM.
 They are threatened by their own mistakes, though everyone can have mistakes!

 * The members try to point out the mistakes of others.
 They try to take advantage of others' troubles and cover their own.

-__A man who is high self-esteem will never hide his own badness nor laugh at other mistakes.
-He faces his troubles as challenges and helps others to improve.__
+__A man who is high self-esteem will never hide badness nor laugh at other mistakes.
+The man faces troubles as challenges and helps others to improve.__

 Then a man without self-esteem always makes the boss surprised!